Centre Alliance: Relationship with the Liberal Party

 Centre Alliance has attracted strong criticism from the Liberal Party.
-In 2015, soon after becoming Prime Minister, Malcolm Turnbull intimated that NXT would struggle to overcome the deficiencies of its leader, adding "Nick’s track record to date is that when he last ran with a running mate, he and Ann Bressington split up".
-Education Minister Simon Birmingham attacked NXT candidate for the seat of Mayo, Rebekha Sharkie, for seeking the support of a farming group who had previously supported far right One Nation founder Pauline Hanson.
+In 2015, soon after becoming prime minister, Malcolm Turnbull intimated that NXT would struggle to overcome the deficiencies of its leader, adding "Nick’s track record to date is that when he last ran with a running mate, he and Ann Bressington split up".
+Education Minister Simon Birmingham attacked NXT candidate for the seat of Mayo, Rebekha Sharkie, for seeking the support of a farming group who had previously supported One Nation founder Pauline Hanson.
 Xenophon rejected these claims as the group in question had not endorsed One Nation, but merely spoke "at an event".

-In 2016 Martin Hamilton-Smith, a former South Australian Liberal leader who had left the Liberal party, and at the time was an independent and part of the state Labor cabinet, declared his support for the NXT candidate Rebekha Sharkie in Mayo for the upcoming federal election.
+In 2016, Martin Hamilton-Smith, a former South Australian Liberal leader who had left the Liberal party, and at the time was an independent and part of the state Labor cabinet, declared his support for the NXT candidate Rebekha Sharkie in Mayo for the upcoming federal election.
 He said "I think Rebekha's a good candidate for Mayo, I live in Mayo so I want a candidate that's going to stick up for SA and the local district and I think she's the right person".
 He also stated that he was not considering a run with NXT in the future, rather believed that the NXT candidate was the best person for the job in his electorate.
 Sharkie's main opponent in Mayo, sitting Liberal member Jamie Briggs said, "I think what it reveals is you just can't trust these independents".

 2016 election campaign

 The nascent Nick Xenophon Team ran candidates at the Australian 2016 federal election for the upper house with two candidates in each of the six states, a candidate in all eleven lower house seats in South Australia, and additionally a candidate in seven lower house seats in three other states – Calare, Lindsay, Macarthur and Warringah in New South Wales, Groom and Moreton in Queensland, and Higgins in Victoria.
 As the election was a double dissolution the Senate electoral quota of 14.3 percent was reduced to 7.7 percent.

-During the campaign Xenophon and the NXT were the subject of numerous attacks from both major political parties.
+During the campaign, Xenophon and the NXT were the subject of numerous attacks from both major political parties.
 This included an attack levelled at his failure to declare a directorship of Adelaide Tower Pty Ltd, which involved his father.
 Xenophon accused proponents of this attack of a "partisan and personal campaign".
 Labor requested the Australian Electoral Commission investigate questionable loans given to Xenophon by businessman Ian Melrose.